Buying Guide: Find the best headphones

 If you find the silicon or rough-foam tips included with most canalphones to be uncomfortable, an inexpensive and worthwhile upgrade is a set of Comply replacement eartips.
 In my experience, these soft-foam tips tend to be more comfortable and seal better than most stock eartips.

-Canalbuds: Canalbuds, which occupy a middle ground between earbuds and in-ear-canal models, have become quite popular over the past decade.
-Compared to canalphones, canalbuds generally use smaller eartips that sit just inside the ends of your ear canals instead of deep inside them.
-Good canalbuds easily best earbuds in terms of audio performance and noise isolation, but fall short of good canalphones in those areas.
-On the other hand, canalbuds tend to be more comfortable than true canalphones because they don't sit so deep and don't fit so tightly (although the line between canalphones and canalbuds is blurring these days); canalbuds are also usually less expensive.
+Canalbuds: Canalbuds occupy a middle ground—in price, fit, and performance—between earbuds and in-ear-canal (canalphone) models.
+Compared to canalphones, canalbuds generally use smaller eartips that sit just inside the ends of your ear canals, instead of deep in them, making canalbuds more comfortable for many people.
+In terms of audio performance and noise isolation, canalbuds easily best earbuds, though they tend to fall short of good canalphones.
 (See our in-ear-canal-headphone primer, linked above, for more information on canalbuds.)
-Recommendations:

 - NuForce NE-600M (one-button module; $30)

 - NuForce NE-770X ($45)

 - RHA MA450i (three-button module; $50)